-The cluster heat map does more than shade; it permutes the rows and columns of a matrix to reveal structure.
+The cluster heat map does more than shade.
+It permutes the rows and columns of a matrix to reveal structure.
 Matrix permutation has a long history as well.
-Like the idea of shading, sorting a matrix or table to reveal structure is more than a century old.
+Like the idea of shading, sorting a matrix or table to reveal structure is over a century old.
 Figure 3 shows a sorted matrix of educational data from Brinton (1914).
-Figure 4 shows an example from Bertin
+Figure 4 shows an example from Bertin (1967).
+Jacques Bertin devoted a chapter to illustrating the usefulness of what he called the reorderable matrix.
+His examples were sorted by hand.